0mp/n0tes/freebsd.md

 My old laptop decided to boot after setting **ACPI Support** and **Safe Mode** options ON.

-## Login in single user mode and make the file system writable.
+## Login in single user mode and make the file system writable

 I get *Read-only file system* error when I boot into the single user mode.
-According to [this website (link)][boot-single-user-mode] you can simply run:
+According to [this website][boot-single-user-mode] you can simply run:

 ```sh
 # Change the filesystem from read-only to write/read.